 Sound: Try taking some time out of your day to appreciate silence, without any distractions.
 If this isn’t possible for you, consider getting some noise-cancelling headphones.

 Smell: Some of the best, most refreshing smells are often in nature, so it’s worth going outside for a walk and taking a few deep breaths in.
 Alternatively, you could incorporate some of your favourite smells into your day, for example, by buying a scented candle.

 Touch: Ways of connecting with your sense of touch include taking time to appreciate self-care products, enjoying a long bath, and/or petting a dog.

 If you’ve tried to fix a lack of energy by getting more sleep, only to feel more tired, it’s likely that you’re not getting enough rest.
-Most importantly, rest doesn’t equal sleep, but comes in many forms, each of which can be tailored to our various needs.
+It’s important to remember that rest doesn’t always equal sleep.
+Rest can come in many different forms, each of which can be tailored to our various needs.

-Figuring out the way of seeking this rest that’s for you might not be an overnight job, but it’s worth persevering.
-Because when we get the rest our bodies need, it can lead to great results.
-You’ll be on the road to being more productive and full of energy, while feeling appreciative of the world, and the people around you.
+Figuring out how to rest properly might not be an overnight job, but it’s worth persevering.
+Because when we do get the rest our bodies need, it can lead to great results.
+You’ll be on the road to becoming your most productive self, while being in touch and appreciative of the world and people around you.

 How do you make sure you get the rest that you need?
 Have you learnt anything new about rest recently?
 We’d love to hear from you.
 Join the conversation on the Rest Less community forum, or leave a comment below.